The special concave toric domain for the rotating Kepler problem: The special concave toric domain for the rotating Kepler problem

 \section{The special concave toric domain for the rotating Kepler problem}

-In this section, I am going to introduce a special concave toric domain for the rotating Kepler problem.
-The special concave toric domain is in particular a concave toric domain and the precise meaning what is special we will see later.
-Then I would mention all the work by Hutchings and his collaborators which shows that the concavity of a toric domain has many applications to the computation of ECH capacities and symplectic embedding questions.
-Finally you can see first important ingredient in my project to understand symplectic embedding questions for the restricted three-body problem for small mass ratios.
+In this section, we will introduce a Special Concave Toric Domain (SCTD) that is specifically designed for the RKP.
+This domain is both concave and toric, and we will examine its unique properties later on.
+Hutchings and his colleagues have done extensive work on the concavity of toric domains, which has proven to be useful for calculating ECH capacities and answering symplectic embedding questions \cite{key-12}.
+Lastly, you will see the first significant aspect of my project, which aims to comprehend symplectic embedding questions for the R3BP with small mass ratios.

 To compute this concave toric domain, we use the stereographic projection and transfer the cotangent bundle of $\mathbb{R}^2$ to the cotangent bundle of $S^2$.